EARnagram/lessons/intro_to_html/ah_md/after_hours_markdown.md

 ### After Hours

-**Tonight's after hours are to learn markdown syntax through creating a CSS cheatsheet.**
+**Tonight's after hours are to learn markdown syntax through creating cheatsheets for HTML, CSS, and Bash (the Command Line).**

-This will test your ability to read documentation, while teaching you how to use MD.
+This will test your ability to read documentation, while teaching you how to use markdown.

 Remember, this is a *cheatsheet*, not an exhaustive reference.
-Include only the css properties you feel you'll use often.
+Include only the tags, properties, and/or commands you feel you'll use often.
+[Here's an example.]()

 If you want a markdown editor, I recommend [MacDown](http://macdown.uranusjr.com/).